nuwa-protocol/NIPs/nips/nip-1.md

 -   **DID Document Registration**: The public key information of each such Key is registered as a `verificationMethod` entry in the DID document associated with the master DID.
 -   **Fine-grained Verification Relationships**: By adding the `id` of a `verificationMethod` to different verification relationships (e.g., `authentication`, `assertionMethod`, `capabilityInvocation`, `capabilityDelegation`), the permission scope of each key can be precisely controlled.
 -   **Signatures Indicate Origin**: All signature operations initiated by an Agent using one of its keys must clearly indicate which key was used (via the `id` of the `verificationMethod`).
+-   **Passkey Boot-strap**: In scenarios where a traditional crypto wallet is not initially present, an Agent MAY begin its lifecycle with a DID based on the `did:key` method, where the key material is derived from a WebAuthn Passkey.
+This initial key SHOULD be listed in both the `authentication` and `capabilityDelegation` verification relationships of the `did:key` document, granting the user full control from inception.

+It is important to distinguish between a `verificationMethod` entry and a verification relationship.
+A `verificationMethod` entry primarily describes key material (e.g., the public key and its type).
+The verification relationship arrays (such as `authentication`, `assertionMethod`, `capabilityInvocation`, `capabilityDelegation`) declare the *purpose* or authorized uses of a specific key, referencing the `id` of a `verificationMethod` entry.

 ### General DID Method Support and Considerations for Advanced Functionality